Choonster/fgtk/README.rst

 Script to download any time slice of a twitch.tv VoD (video-on-demand).

-This is a unix-ish OS version, though it might work on windows as well, otherwise check out `Choonster's fork of this repo`_ for a tested and working windows version.
+This is the latest version that's been tested and confirmed to work on Windows, see `mk-fg's repository`_ for the absolute latest version (which has been tested on a Unix-like OS and may or may not work on Windows).

 youtube-dl_ - the usual tool for the job - `doesn't support neither seeking to time nor length limits`_, but does a good job of getting a VoD m3u8 playlist